Fine-Grained Behavior and Lane Constraints Guided Trajectory Prediction Method: Proposed Model

 where we assign a ground truth label of 1 to the nearest lane segment that the target vehicle arrives at the moment $t_f$, and a label of 0 to the rest of the lane segments.
 We select and concatenate the top $M$ lane segments features with the $M$ highest attention scores for each query to obtain $L^{t_f}_{con}$:

 where $top_M()$ denotes the selection function. $L^{t_f}_{con}$ are treated as the keys and values to be aggregated into each lane query:

 Under the supervision of the lane loss, our interactive lane queries are aligned with the lane segments that will be reached at the corresponding future moments, thus effectively guiding the prediction.
+Since each lane query aggregates the top-$M$ most probable lane segments, it already captures multimodal lane topology information associated with the corresponding future timestamp.
+To facilitate fusion with the behavior-aware representations, the lane features are expanded using a simple MLP along the modal dimension to obtain lane-aware representations $\hat{\mathcal{Q}}_{lane}\in\mathbb{R}^{K\times T_f\times C_l}$, which share the same mode-time structure as $\hat{\mathcal{Q}}_{b,out}$.